Thermoelectric Fingerprinting of Bloch- and N\'{e}el-type Skyrmions

 It is important to understand the role of the balance of the in-plane Seebeck coefficients as these will couple to the in-plane spin components and yield the most valuable information for fingerprinting the Bloch or N\'{e}el character of the skyrmion.
 Therefore, we have not only investigated the input spin texture but also the relative balance of $S_{\parallel}$ and $S_{\perp}$, whilst maintaining a fixed value for $S_{N}=$ 0.2~$\mu\mathrm{V}\cdot \mathrm{K}^{-1}$~\cite{Puttock2022}.
 Fig.~\ref{fig:main_two}(a) and (c) show analytically defined N\'{e}el and Bloch type skyrmions respectively, used as inputs to the thermoelectric calculation following the form~\cite{Romming2015, Barton2023}.
 Fig.~\ref{fig:main_two} (b)(i--iii) and (d)(i--iii) show the total thermoelectric response for the N\'{e}el and Bloch skyrmions respectively, where in each case (i), (ii) and (iii) correspond to $S_{\perp} =$ -0.50, -0.75, and -1.0~$\mu\mathrm{V}\cdot \mathrm{K}^{-1}$, while for every case $S_{\parallel}$ was held fixed at -1.0~$\mu\mathrm{V}\cdot \mathrm{K}^{-1}$.
 These values are selected to approximate the resulting thermoelectric signature, focusing on the spatial response as opposed to absolute values.
 We demonstrate that, for lower values of $S_{\perp}$ when the difference between $S_{\perp}$ and $S_{\parallel}$, the total thermoelectric response $V_{\mathrm{Total}}$ is significantly different between the two spin textures (Fig.~\ref{fig:main_two} (b)(i) and (d)(i) for instance).
 For the parameters simulated, the total signal is well within the sensitivity limits of the SThEM technique~($\approx$15~nV).
 We show that, as $S_{\perp}$ is increased, the spatial variation of $V_{\mathrm{Total}}$ for both the N\'{e}el and Bloch type skyrmions gradually approach equivalence, together with a gradual increase in the skyrmion signal amplitude, such that when the ratio $S_{\perp}/S_{\parallel} = 1$ (Fig.~\ref{fig:main_two} (b)(iii) and (d)(iii)), there is no difference between the signals of the two spin textures.
 We also highlight the fact that our model additionally captures the edge response observed in the experimental data.
+To expound on these observations, we separate the individual thermoelectric components of $V_{\mathrm{Total}}$ from Fig.~\ref{fig:main_two} (b)(i) and (d)(i).
+The relevant expressions for the ANE, PNE, and AMTP (Eqns.~\ref{Eqn:2}, ~\ref{Eqn:3} and ~\ref{Eqn:4}, respectively) are given by: \begin{widetext} \begin{subnumcases}{V_y = } \int_{x}^{} \frac{dx}{w(x)}\int_{y}\left [ S_{N}\frac{m_{z}}{\left | m\right |} \right ]\nabla T_{x}(x_{0},y_{0}) dy, \\ \int_{x}^{} \frac{dx}{w(x)}\int_{y}\left [ (S_{\parallel}-S_{\perp})\frac{m_{x}m_{y}}{\left | m\right |^{2}} \right ]\nabla T_{x}(x_{0},y_{0}) dy, \\ \int_{x}^{} \frac{dx}{w(x)}\int_{y}\left [ S_{\perp} \left ( 1 - \frac{m_{y}^{2}}{\left | m\right | ^{2}} \right ) + S_{\parallel}\frac{m_{y}^{2}}{\left | m \right | ^2} \right ] \nabla T_{y}(x_{0},y_{0})dy , \end{subnumcases} \end{widetext} where $w(x)$ is the width of the device and $x_{0}$ and $y_{0}$ are $x$ and $y$ positions of the thermal probe as it is scanned during the thermoelectric calculation.\\ These expressions allow us to understand several features in the experimental and calculated data.
+The edge features arise purely due to the ANE (Eqn.~\ref{Eqn:2}) and is a consequence of the broken symmetry of the thermal gradient at the wire edge where the integrated effect of $\nabla T_{x}(x_{0},y_{0})$ is purely positive or negative.
+This leads to the positive or negative signal at the device edges where $\nabla T_{x}(x_{0},y_{0})$ is opposite in sign.
+At the device centre there is an equal contribution such that the integrated response of $\nabla T_{x}(x_{0},y_{0})$ is nulled and no signal results from saturated moments, as shown in Fig.~\ref{fig:main_one}(d) and Fig.~\ref{fig:main_two} (b) and (d).
+We note that the gradient in the measured thermoelectric response across the device can be used to extract an estimate for the value for $S_{N}$.\\ Furthermore, we also observe the emergence of the ANE from the skyrmion itself, which is derived from $\nabla T_{x}(x_{0},y_{0})$ and the z-component of magnetisation, which is reversed with respect to the saturated region.
+As such, the thermoelectric response from the skyrmion is also reversed with respect to the edge response.
+This is best observed in the data presented in Fig.~\ref{fig:main_two} (b)(iii) and (d)(iii), where $S_{\perp}$ and $S_{\parallel}$ are equal and therefore only the ANE response emerges.\\